Bures-Wasserstein Means of Graphs: INTRODUCTION

+The Bures-Wasserstein mean operates on a class of aligned and undirected graphs with edge weights that may be negative.
+Such signed weighted graphs are a powerful tool to describe complex systems with positive as well as negative interactions.
+Therefore, they naturally appear in many applications.
+For instance, in gene regulatory networks and brain networks negative edge-weights can be used to describe inhibition or repression, and in social networks negative edge-weights often model antagonistic relationships \citep{chen2016characterizing, chen2016definiteness, olfati2007consensus}.

-Overall, our main contributions are summarized as follows. \microcompress \begin{itemize} \itemsep{1.5pt} \item We introduce a novel mean for a set of graphs that operates on the smooth graph signal distributions and can thus preserve structural information of the input graphs. \item The proposed Bures-Wasserstein mean is defined as the solution to an optimization problem of the form \eqref{eq:graph_avg}, and we prove the existence and uniqueness of a solution to this problem. \item We present a new iterative algorithm for computing the graph mean. \item We illustrate the potential of our framework for graph machine learning problems, like k-means clustering of graphs and functional brain network classification.
+Overall, our main contributions are summarized as follows. \begin{itemize} \item We introduce a novel mean for a set of aligned graphs, which may have negative edge weights.
+It operates on the smooth graph signal distributions and can thus preserve structural information of the input graphs. \item The proposed Bures-Wasserstein mean is defined as the solution to an optimization problem of the form \eqref{eq:graph_avg}, and we prove the existence and uniqueness of a solution to this problem. \item We present a new iterative algorithm for computing the Bures-Wasserstein graph mean. \item We illustrate the potential of our framework for graph machine learning problems, like k-means clustering of graphs and functional brain network classification.
 Moreover, we demonstrate that the performance of a state-of-the-art method for semi-supervised node classification in multi-layer graphs can be improved with the Bures-Wasserstein mean. \end{itemize}